ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 * The format is compatible with the pre-existing popular syntax for attaching time zone names to timestamps {{JAVAZDT}}.

-* The format provides a generalized way to attach any additional information to the timestamp.
+* The format provides a generalized way to attach additional information to the timestamp.

 We refer to this format as the Internet Extended Date/Time Format (IXDTF).